 Geographic Distribution of Activities: Households with Section 8 tenant-based assistance live in housing units scattered throughout the City of Alexandria.
 The locations of public housing and public housing replacement units are provided in Figure 1 in Appendix III.
+Privately-owned affordable rental units are available Citywide.
 Assistance provided through the Housing Opportunities Fund is offered City-wide.
 For more information on RAMP, please refer to Section II.A.7.

-Service Delivery and Management: The Alexandria Redevelopment and Housing Authority (ARHA) will administer rental assistance activities described in this section.
+Service Delivery and Management: The Alexandria Redevelopment and Housing Authority (ARHA) will administer rental assistance at the properties it owns and/or operates.
+Private owners will administer rental subsidy programs for the privately-owned affordable rental units.
 The Housing Opportunities Fund will be administered by the City Office of Housing's Program Implementation Division.
 For information on RAMP, see Section II.A.7.